KIPAC/BootCamp/Python/Python Tips.md

 ## Using pdb: the python debugger and python -i

-One of the main reasons that peoople tend to continue developing a project in jupyter notebooks long past the point where they should probably switch over to making a python package and modules is that notebooks provide a flexible and interactive debugging enviroment.
+One of the main reasons that peoople tend to continue developing a project in jupyter notebooks past the point where they should probably switch over to making a python package and modules is that notebooks provide a flexible and interactive debugging enviroment.

-This unix-based demo will show how to use the interactive prompt and pdb:
+This unix-based demo will show how to use the interactive prompt and pdb to reproduce some of that flexibility in regular python.

 [Debugging](./Debugging.md)